Dan Bain

 Donald Henderson Bain (February 14, 1874 – August 15, 1962) was a Canadian amateur athlete and merchant.
-Though he competed and excelled in numerous sports, Bain is most notable for his ice hockey career.
-While a member of the Winnipeg Victorias hockey team from 1894 until 1902, Bain helped the team win the Stanley Cup as champions of Canada three times.
-A skilled athlete, he won championships and medals in several other sports and was the Canadian trapshooting champion in 1903.
-In recognition of his play, Bain was inducted into a number of halls of fame, including the Hockey Hall of Fame in 1949.
+In ice hockey he was a member of the Winnipeg Victorias hockey team from 1894 until 1902, and helped the team win the Stanley Cup twice.
+He also won medals and championships in other sports and was the Canadian trapshooting champion in 1903.
+Bain was inducted into several halls of fame, including the Hockey Hall of Fame in 1949.
 He was also voted Canada's top athlete of the last half of the 19th century.

-In his professional life Bain was a prominent Winnipeg businessman and community leader.
-He became wealthy as a result of operating Donald H. Bain Limited, a grocery brokerage firm.
-Bain was an active member of numerous community associations, the president of the Winnipeg Winter Club and an avid outdoorsman.
-The Mallard Lodge, a building on the shores of Lake Manitoba built by Bain as a personal retreat, today serves as a research facility for the University of Manitoba.
+In his professional life, Bain was a prominent Winnipeg businessman and community leader.
+He became wealthy by operating Donald H. Bain Limited, a grocery brokerage firm.
+Bain was an active member of numerous community associations and president of the Winnipeg Winter Club.
+The Mallard Lodge, a building on the shores of Lake Manitoba built by Bain as a personal retreat, serves as a research facility for the University of Manitoba.

 Early life

-The son of Scottish immigrants, Bain was born in Belleville, Ontario, and as a young child moved with his family to Winnipeg, Manitoba.
-His father, James Henderson Bain, was a horse buyer for the British government and upon his arrival in Canada lived in Montreal before moving west.
+Donald Henderson Bain, also known as Dan or DH, was born in Belleville, Ontario, on February 14, 1874, to Scottish immigrants.
+His father, James Henderson Bain, was a horse buyer for the British government; upon arriving in Canada, he settled in Montreal before moving west.
 His mother, Helen Miller, was a seamstress.
-Bain was the sixth of seven children, having four sisters and two brothers.
+Bain was the sixth of seven children, with four sisters and two brothers.
+When Bain was a young child, the family moved to Winnipeg, Manitoba.
 Bain attended school in Winnipeg and earned a bachelor's degree from Manitoba College.
-He began working in 1888, aged 14, serving as a bookkeeper's apprentice for a grocery broker.